optimizely/ruby-sdk/README.md

 Boolean flag used to start the `AsyncScheduler` for datafile polling if set to `True`.

 **blocking_timeout**
-The blocking timeout period is used to specify a maximum time to wait for initial bootstrapping.Between 1 to 2592000 seconds is valid blocking timeout period.
-Otherwise default value 15 seconds will be used.
+The blocking timeout period is used to specify a maximum time to wait for initial bootstrapping.
+Valid blocking timeout period is between 1 and 2592000 seconds.
+Default is 15 seconds.

 You may also provide your own logger, error handler, or notification center.